locationtech/udig-platform/docs/user/en/Add Data wizard.rst

 After selecting an option you can press **Next** to continue.
-When you have connected to a service you will be asked to fill in the:
+When you have connected to a service you will be asked to fill in the :doc:`Resource Selection page`.

-* :doc:`Resource Selection page`